PhilGeek/oxford-realism/perception.markdown

 ## Idealism

 Like Moore, Cook Wilson emphasizes the distinction between the object of perception and the act of perceiving.
 In perceiving an object, the object appears to the subject, and so the subjective act of perceiving is sometimes described as an *appearance*.
 Given the distinction between the object perceived and the act of perceiving, an appearance, so understood is necessarily distinguished from the object.
-However, Cook Wilson claims that this nominalization can result in a misleading misleading 'objectification' of appearing:
+However, Cook Wilson warns against a misleading 'objectification' of appearing:

 > But next the *appearance*, though properly the appear*ing* of the object, gets to be looked on as itself an object and the immediate object of consciousness, and being already, as we have seen, distinguished from the object and related to our subjectivity, becomes, so to say, a mere subjective 'object'---'appearance' in that sense.
 And so, as *appearance* of the object, it has now to be represented not as the object but as the phenomenon caused in our consciousness by the object.
 Thus for the true appearance (=appearing) to us of the *object* is substituted, through the 'objectification' of the appearing as appearance, the appearing to us of an *appearance*, the appearing of a phenomenon caused in us by the object.
-796
+Statement and Inference 796

 If perceptual appearances are "the appearing of a phenomenon caused in us by the object", then it would be impossible to discover how things stand on the basis of perception: